 Impact on other talc lawsuits

-While these recent rulings may seem like bad news for talc litigation, it’s important to note that neither decision called into question the link between talc and ovarian cancer.
+While these recent rulings may seem like bad news for talcum powder lawsuits, it’s important to note that neither decision called into question the link between talc and ovarian cancer.
 Both appeals made by J&J were rooted in the proceedings of the trial, and not evidence presented.

 It’s also important to note that neither of the most recent decisions is the last word on the issue.
 For one thing, both of these decisions come from one step in the legal system above the trial courts, and there are still other levels of appeals that may still be open to the plaintiffs – all the way up to and potentially including the Supreme Court.
 Alternatively, the cases may face retrial or even a new trial to address the problems brought up by the appeals court decisions.